nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** March 28th is the day in 1802 that Heinrich Wilhelm Matthäus Olbers discovers 2 Pallas, the second asteroid known to man.
+**<b>📌 Daily Fact:</b>** March 29th is the day in 2004 that the Republic of Ireland becomes the first country in the world to ban smoking in all work places, including bars and restaurants.

 ---